lewischenstudio/python/courses/LEETCODE In Python 50 Algorithms Coding Interview Questions/05_array_question_container_without_most_water_(medium)/README.md

 - Find the area at the current pointers positions
 - Update max_area
 - Move the pointer pointing to the smaller value for a shot at a bigger area
-- Loop as long as the left pointer is left pointer is smaller than the right pointer
+- Loop as long as the left pointer is smaller than the right pointer

 ```
 l = 0